 - Gloves are windproof and incorporate a Gore-Tex membrane layer so they are waterproof and breathable as well.

-- Batteries provide power for 12 hours on lowest setting and more than five hours on medium setting.
-That level drops to 2 hours on the highest setting, although backup batteries can be used to extend the use of the gloves indefinitely.
+- Batteries provide power for 12.5 hours on lowest setting and more than five hours on medium setting.
+The runtime drops to 2 hours on the highest setting, although backup batteries can be used to extend the use of the gloves indefinitely.

 - Zanier's technology is offered in mittens, foot warmers, pants, jackets, and other products as well.